calebmsword/javascript-notes/deep-clone.md

 // clone settled: 1506
 ```

 With the original approach to cloning, the two promises would have settled at nearly the same time.
-But with the forbidden approach, the cloned delay waits for the full time before settling.
+But with the forbidden approach, the cloned delay waits for another full 1000 ms before settling.
 It is a "true" clone.
+But not really.
+If the original resolver accesses or manipulates data in its closure, the new Promise will have a resolver that also accesses that data.
+Like always, closure makes it difficult to truly clone something.

-I strongly discourage monkeypatching native JavaScript functions.
-This risks making your codebase incompatible with future versions of JavaScript and it can cause unexpected problems in other packages, or in other places in your codebases.
-It is a massive code smell to alter native JavaScript functions for any reason other than polyfilling modern syntax for older browsers.
+I referred to this technique as "forbidden".
+That is because I strongly discourage monkeypatching native JavaScript functions.
+Doing so risks incompatibility with future versions of JavaScript and can cause unexpected problems in other packages, or in other places in your codebase.
+It is a noxious, maladorious, and putrid code smell to alter native JavaScript functions for any reason other than polyfilling modern syntax for older browsers.

 Obviously, the latter approach is not in my cloning algorithm.
-I do clone Promises uses the original method, however.
+Instead, I implemented the original technique.

 # So, how do we clone JavaScript objects?